-- Integrate the client’s preferences (black & white photos, a retro feel, 3 big buttons up top).
+- Integrate the client’s preferences (black & white photos, a retro feel, 3 big buttons towards the top).

 I had 3 days to produce the design.
-Our team has recently harnessed Jared Spool’s mantra, “Design is a team sport.”
-The Content team added in a flavor of retro words, and the Dev team matched the animations to the site feel.
+Our team has recently harnessed Jared Spool’s mantra, “Design is a team sport,” into the design process.
+The Content team added in a flavor of retro words, and the Dev team matched animations to the feel of the site.

 Process and Strategy

 Next, I found fonts and colors that fit the bill.
 I researched and brainstormed ways to visualize “small town values” and old-fashioned.”
 I scrutinized the competition’s answer for a mid-century look and feel.
 After creating a messy moodboard, sunbursts, textures, and shapes fell into place.

 I presented the homepage and subpage designs for critique to the Design Team.
 With a great suggestions, like making the truck stand out by changing the hero sunburst to teal not red, it was off to the client!
 Round 2 had tiny changes and the design moved on to be developed.